CDSoft/FizzBuzz/fizzbuzz_slideshow.md

 ## `makex.mk`

 - single Makefile
-- install LuaX, upp, pandoc, panda, ...
+- install LuaX, ypp, pandoc, panda, ...
 - meant to be included in a Makefile

 ## Simple installation